Why did you name it Scorpio?

 Can the Scorpio charge the L-Mount batteries?

 Yes.
 There are two built-in chargers, one for each battery.
-These can be defeated through the menu.
+These can be turned off via the menu.

 Why did you choose to use the TA4 for power instead of the 4-pin Hirose on other SD products?